jrgauthier01/speech-commands-oow2018/README.md

 * In the second part, we train the CNN model using Keras.
 This is done in notebook `notebooks/2-cnn-model-with-keras.ipynb`

-* In the last part, you test the model API endpoint you deployed on the Oracle Data Science Cloud Service with pre-recorded audio clips.
+* In the last part, you test the model API endpoint you deployed on the Oracle Data Science Platform with pre-recorded audio clips.
 The Instructions are stored in `notebooks/3-testing-model-deployment.ipynb`.
 I also included instructions on how you can test the endpoint with your own audio clips using the `pyaudio` python library.
 This third notebook is intended to be run on your laptop.
+If you do not have access to the Oracle Data Science Platform, this last step should be skipped.

 ## Dataset